Winklevoss Capital Management: Medical cannabis

 In 2017, Winklevoss was expected to buy up to $500,000 worth of shares in Eaze, a cannabis delivery startup.
-After a new Eaze CEO was named, the firm backed out of the deal and in May 2016 was sued in Delaware court for reneging on the deal.
+After the new Eaze CEO was named, the firm backed out of the deal and in May 2016 was sued in Delaware court for reneging on the deal.
 Winklevoss is also an investor in Eaze and participated in its Series B financing round in 2016.